Medical Laboratory Technician

 In accordance with college policy, students will be required to maintain a minimum GPA of 2.0.
 If a student falls below a 2.0 they will be placed on academic probation for the following semester; students failing to achieve a CUMULATIVE GPA of 2.0 during the probationary period will be recommended for suspension from the program for a semester.
 While the student is on suspension they will have academic goals and progress assigned that must be fulfilled before the student will be allowed to request reinstatement to the program.
 Students that do not fulfill the requirements of their suspension will be recommended for dismissal from the program and will need to reapply.

 Due to the MLT course progression, suspension may result in the student being unable to complete their program on a two-year schedule.

 All MLT students will be required to complete a ten hour rotation at a clinical facility to perform phlebotomy on patients.

 The student will be required to have a clinical experience in an actual work setting during the summer following the first year of study and the summer following the second year of study.
-The first clinical rotation will generally occur in the month of July and will be four weeks in length with two days of the last week as a post clinical seminar.
-The second clinical rotations will be held for four weeks in two different sites generally in the months of May and June for a total of eight weeks in length with two days of the last week as a post clinical seminar.
+The first summer clinical rotation will be six weeks in length.
+The second summer clinical rotation will be seven weeks in length.
 The clinicals are required to be completed within the dates set up by the program director.